 *Note: Main Line Health now offers paperless registration using

-streamlined registration process for our patients and reduces
+registration process for our patients and reduces our impact on

 You will be asked to sign several documents, including: